 Paris Budget Tips on Accommodation:

-Keeping in mind that most of the prime attractions are in the close vicinity, it is better to choose accommodation in districts 1-7 or 9 so that you can cover a lot of places on foot and save transportation costs
+Keeping in mind that most of the prime attractions are in close vicinity, it is better to choose accommodation in districts 1-7 or 9 so that you can cover a lot of places on foot and save transportation costs

 You can book a hotel or hostel in these neighbourhoods – especially near the Louvre, in the Marais, in the Latin Quarter, near the Eiffel Tower, and near the Opéra.
 This will bring down your transportation costs considerably.